pixelsdb/pixels/cpp/README.md

 `pixels reader` and `duckdb` will be updated frequently in the next few months, so please keep the two submodules updated.

-To fetch the lastest pixels reader and duckdb:
+To fetch the latest pixels reader and duckdb:

 ```
 make update